danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

   - "Start a Rails 6 Project with RSpec"
 ---

 Starting a new Rails project is an exciting time, but it also comes with its fair share of setup tasks to ensure your project kicks off on the right foot.
 This post will walk through some important steps that I like to follow to set up a Rails project for success.
 From configuring the database to ensuring code quality and style, and setting up essential development tools.

+While this post is structured to guide you through each section manually, you can optionally skip to the [automation](../kickstart-a-new-rails-project#automation) section to learn how to customize the output of `rails new` using a template file, which will automate and streamline the process.
 Let's get started.

 ## Initialization